Killer History, Family Crest & Coats of Arms

 - Mr. Killer Daniel U.E. who settled in Marysburgh & Sophiasburgh [Prince Edward County], Ontario c.
 1784

-- Kevin Killer, American Democrat politician, Elected South Dakota State House of Representatives 27th District 2010
+- Kevin Killer, American Democratic Party politician, Elected South Dakota State House of Representatives 27th District 2010

 - Tobias Killer (b.
 1993), German footballer who plays as a midfielder